kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">

 ## Competition
 Google provides image search functions for the massive amount of content they have crawled.
-Many believe that having more content is better.
-Some people don't.
+Many believe that having more content in your index is better.

+A few don't.

 A machine or human using Grub will also be able to receive related imagery using search queries such as "robot hand" even if Grub is only shown a few pages on robot hands.
 This keeps things simple and secure and doesn't require scraping Google results to get imagery into your machine.